 Is there a cure

 YES: At the time of construction prevented by installing a physical barrier called a Damp Proof Course.
 In Edinburgh, I have seen this work in building work from 1830.
-This is why it’s so unusual to find in a well-built building.
+Therefore it’s so unusual to find in a well-built building.

 “What happens if I think I have rising damp”